flatpak/flatpak-docs/README.rst

 ``sphinx-copybutton``.
 On Fedora this can be with::

-  sudo dnf install python3-sphinx python3-furo python-sphinx-copybutton
+  sudo dnf install python3-sphinx python3-furo python-sphinx-copybutton python-sphinxext-opengraph

 On Debian this can be with::

-  sudo apt install python3-sphinx python3-furo python-sphinx-copybutton
+  sudo apt install python3-sphinx python3-furo python-sphinx-copybutton python-sphinxext-opengraph

 Then run ``make html`` in the ``docs`` directory.